mounirchebbi/beach_safety_app/presentation.md

 };
 ```

-**WebSocket Code Explanation:**
+**Part 2 Explanation:**
-This code implements the complete emergency alert lifecycle.
-When a public user reports an emergency, the system first stores the alert in the database using PostGIS spatial functions to capture the exact location.
-The `emitEmergencyAlert` function then immediately broadcasts the alert to all connected lifeguards and center admins in that specific center using Socket.io rooms.
-This ensures only relevant personnel receive the alert.
-When a lifeguard acknowledges the emergency, the system updates the database to track who is responding and broadcasts this status change back to everyone in real-time.
-The room-based approach prevents alert fatigue by targeting only the center responsible for that location.
+This code manages the real-time communication infrastructure and response handling.
+The `initializeSocket` function sets up the WebSocket server and defines event handlers for different user actions.
+Users join specific rooms based on their role: lifeguards and center admins join their center's room for targeted updates, while system admins join a system-wide room for global oversight.
+When a lifeguard acknowledges an emergency alert, the system updates the database to track the assignment and response status, then broadcasts this acknowledgment back to all personnel in that center.
+This creates a complete feedback loop where everyone knows who is handling the emergency, preventing duplicate responses and ensuring accountability.

 **Weather Data Integration:**
 ```javascript